Contrary to popular belief, stretching before a workout

 Greater flexibility may impair performance in sports that

-that do not require a high degree of flexibility such as running.
+do not require a high degree of flexibility such as running.

 Runners with less flexibility are actually more efficient at